Green-fronted Lancebill

 Frequently Asked Questions

-They are most active during the early morning and late afternoon.
-As trap-liners, they follow a strict daily schedule, visiting the same flowers at roughly the same time each day.
+The Green-fronted Lancebill is most active during the early morning and late afternoon.
+They follow a predictable 'trap-line' route, meaning they visit the same flowers at roughly the same time each day to feed on nectar.

-The key is the forehead patch; the Green-fronted has a glittering emerald green patch, while the Blue-fronted Lancebill has a violet-blue patch.
-The Green-fronted is also typically found at higher elevations.
+The most obvious difference is the forehead patch: the Green-fronted has a glittering green patch, while the Blue-fronted Lancebill (found at lower elevations) has a brilliant blue patch.
+Additionally, the Green-fronted is generally larger.

 Record Green-fronted Lancebill at your habitat